code-and-effect/effective_roles/README.md

 Includes a mixin for adding authentication for any model.

-SQL Finders for returning a Relation with all permitted records.
+SQL Finders for returning an ActiveRecord::Relation with all permitted records.

 Handy formtastic and simple_form helpers for assigning roles.